kabiromohd/Staff_Attrition_Prediction/README.md

 ### Deploy model locally with Docker
 You can deploy the flask web services to Docker locally by following these steps.

+- You need to have Docker desktop installed on your machine and running before you build the image.
+- Create an account on docker web login [Docker Web](https://hub.docker.com)
+- Creating an account on Docker enables setting up of Docker repository which can be used to push the docker image created locally.
+- Docker repo created for the purpose of this project is *"kabiromohd/data_science"*
+- Docker repository was created to enable getting URL for the capstone1 image.

+To create the project docker image:

-- You need to be in the folder where the environment was setup in my own case "c:\midterm"
+- You need to be in the folder where the environment was setup in my own case "c:\midterm" and all file are present
 - Create a docker repo, which in my case "kabiromohd/data_science".
 - You can create the Docker repo from the web sign in interface of docker [Docker Web](https://hub.docker.com)
-- You need to have Docker desktop installed on your machine and running, before you build the image with the following command

 ```
 pipenv shell